Cock Sparrer: Career

+In 2012, Cock Sparrer marked their 40th anniversary along with Rancid who were celebrating their 20th anniversary.
+They played five sold-out concerts in the United States (two in Philadelphia, one in Boston, and two in San Francisco) and headlined the Christmas Bash in Birmingham as part of the Rebellion Festival on 8 December 2012.

+The band's seventh album Forever was released in mid-2017.

+In December 2023, it was announced Cock Sparrer would release their eighth studio album Hand on Heart in April 2024 on Cherry Red Records.
+The album was produced by James Bragg, who also produced their previous record Forever.
+In the run up to the album's release, the band released music videos for the songs "Here We Stand", "With My Hand on My Heart" and "I Belong to You".

+In popular culture

 UFC fighter Dan Hardy has used the song "England Belongs to Me" as his walk-out music.
 "Take 'em All" has a long history of being sung by Major League Soccer supporter groups, including the Empire Supporters Club, Garden State Ultras And Viking Army Supporters Club for the New York Red Bulls and the Emerald City Supporters for the Seattle Sounders FC.
 In 2022, the Seattle supporters ceased using the song after the Robb Elementary School shooting.
-In 2012, Cock Sparrer marked their 40th anniversary along with Rancid who were celebrating their 20th anniversary.
-They played five sold-out concerts in the United States (two in Philadelphia, one in Boston, and two in San Francisco) and headlined the Christmas Bash in Birmingham as part of the Rebellion Festival on 8 December 2012.